 - Exemption from the land gains tax.

-In the creation of a Tax Increment Financing District it is important to understand the South Burlington real estate market.
-How is the City growing?
-How strong is demand?
-If investments are made in City Center by private developers, are they likely to be absorbed (used) by residents, small and large businesses, etc.?
-This Market Study assists in understanding what a reasonable rate of new development might be within the City Center future TIF District.
+In the creation of a Tax Increment Financing District in 2012, it was important to understand the South Burlington real estate market.
+How was the City growing?
+How strong was demand?
+If investments were made in City Center by private developers, are they likely to be absorbed (used) by residents, small and large businesses, etc.?
+This Market Study assists in understanding what a reasonable rate of new development might be within the City Center TIF District.

-The U.S. Army Corps of Engineers is partnering with the City to restore tributary three of Potash Brook with innovative stormwater treatment.
-This project treats water collected from existing paved surfaces during rain events north and east of Midas Drive but does not address stormwater for future development projects in the core of City Center.
-It will also widen the stream crossing.
-There are several ongoing stormwater projects in this area.
+The U.S. Army Corps of Engineers partnered with the City to restore tributary three of Potash Brook with innovative stormwater treatment.
+This project, now complete, treats water collected from existing paved surfaces during rain events north and east of Midas Drive but does not address stormwater for future development projects in the core of City Center.
+In the summer of 2017 phase I of this project installed a wide stream crossing culvert under Market Street to facilitate the movement of wildlife along the tributary.
+There are several stormwater projects implemented in this area.

 New Town Center Designation

 South Burlington’s City Center area was designated a New Town Center for Vermont on January 28, 2010.
 This designation signifies that the City’s plans for growth (as a new compact, mixed-use development in the area of Market Street) have been approved by the Vermont Downtown Development Board.
-This designation is a required prerequisite to applying for a Tax Increment Financing District.
+This designation was a required prerequisite to applying for a Tax Increment Financing District and Neighborhood Development Area.
 This designation includes most properties in the area south along San Remo Drive, areas west and east of Dorset Street from the University Mall to to Williston Road but excludes properties north of Williston Road and on Williston Road east of the Central School.

 Project Funding: Public Vote on TIF District Projects

-All public infrastructure projects, in order to use future revenue from the TIF District require the authorization of the voters of the City of South Burlington.
-The first phase of City Center Park - the Dumont parcel - and the Market Street reconstruction have been approved by public vote for TIF District Financing to fund these projects.
+All public infrastructure projects, in order to be financed with future revenue from the TIF District require the authorization of the voters of the City of South Burlington.
+City Center Park, the reconstruction of Market Street, 180 Market Street, and Garden Street have been approved by public vote to use City Center TIF District Financing.